coryleeio/SP2/README.md

 Install docker-toolbox
 `https://www.docker.com/docker-toolbox`

-Open the docker quickstart terminal, navigate to the project directory and type:
+Open the docker quickstart terminal, navigate to the project directory and do the following:

-`docker-machine create--driver virtualbox dev`
-`eval $(docker-machine env dev)`
 `./start`